Digest size: Examples

 The most famous digest-sized magazine is Reader's Digest, from which the size appears to have been named.
 TV Guide also used the format from its inception in 1953 until 2005.
-CoffeeHouse Digest is a national magazine distributed free of charge at coffeehouses throughout the United States.
-Bird Watcher's Digest is an international magazine that has retained the digest size since its creation in 1978.
+Bird Watcher's Digest was an international magazine that has retained the digest size from its creation in 1978 until it folded in 2021.

 Digest size is less popular now than it once was.
-TV Guide dropped it in favor of a larger format.
-The science fiction magazines Analog and Asimov's had switched to a format slightly larger than digest size several years earlier.
-The main publications remaining in digest size now are Reader's Digest, Prevention, Guideposts Magazine and some Archie comics digests.
-Children's Digest was originally in digest size but switched long ago to a larger format as well (though keeping the word "Digest" in its name).
+The Penny Publications crime fiction and science fiction magazines Ellery Queen's Mystery Magazine, Alfred Hitchcock's Mystery Magazine, Analog and Asimov's Science Fiction, as well as many of their word-puzzle and now-folded horoscope magazines, switched to a format slightly taller than standard digest size.
+Other publications remaining in digest size are Prevention, Guideposts Magazine and some Archie comics digests.

+Children's Digest was originally in digest size but switched long ago to a larger format as well, though keeping the word "Digest" in its name.
 Writer's Digest is another publication with the word in its name that is not actually produced at that size.

 Science fiction digests

-Since the 1950s it has also been used by several science fiction magazines including:
+From the 1950s the format was used by several science fiction magazines.
+Those still being published as of 2023 are: